microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 All done!
 Very important: **You do not need to enter any API Key in this step!** Authentication info is never stored directly in a Custom Connector but only ever in Connections.
 They will get created later when we are actually are using our Custom Connector.

-## Task 4: Create first simple definition
+## ⚡ Create first simple definition

 Click on **Definition** to get to the next step of creating a Custom Connector, the stage where we define the actual actions which are possible to execute for this Custom Connector.